egberts/tls-ca-manage/README.md

 No install script purposely given here; this is serious admin effort here.
 May impact other servers' improperly configured but direct access to `/etc/ssl`.

-My belief is that `/etc/ssl` was never intended for direct access by end-servers' TLS/SSL.
-Just a holding area of certificates.
+My belief is that `/etc/ssl` was never intended for a direct access by end-servers' need for TLS/SSL; just a holding area of certificates.

-I've tried to give 'ssl-cert' group access to end-server(s) but realized that would be giving away the TLS/SSL store too much.
+I've tried to give 'ssl-cert' group access to end-server(s) then I realized that would be giving away the TLS/SSL store too much.

 You create the appropriate 'private' subdirectory in each of the end-server's /etc/<server-name>/<private-tls> and COPY their server-specific certs over to there.